Daniel-Griffiths/vertex/README.md

 ## Templating
 Vertex uses Laravels fantastic Blade templating engine.
 Views are stored in the `app/views/` directory and **must** have the file extension of `.html`.
 Please visit `http://twig.sensiolabs.org/documentation` for full documentation.

-Caching can be enabled in `/app/config/view.php` however it is recommended setting this to `false` during development.